Aadat (song): Mixed version

 Farhan Saeed said that he is grateful to his fans all around for accepting and loving his music.
 He said that "Wo Lamhey" and "Aadat" became youth anthems, not only in Pakistan but also in India and in other countries where people speak Urdu and Hindi.

 Kalyug version

 The track "Aadat" was reused in 2005's Mohit Suri film Kalyug with music being recreated by Mithoon under the label Saregama.
 It was sung by Atif Aslam.
-Remix version was sung by Atif and remixed by DJ Suketu.
+The album also included a remix of the song by DJ Suketu.
 Another version was also used in the film which was sung by Jal.
 This song has sales over 1,400,000.